seidelj/uchicago_pgg/README.md

 ```
 In the last command above, replace 'CHARCOAL' with whatever color heroku tells you.

-Heroku documentations for provisioning databases: [doc](https://devcenter.heroku.com/articles/heroku-postgresql#provisioning-the-add-on).
+Further reading, but not required: Heroku documentation for provisioning databases: [doc](https://devcenter.heroku.com/articles/heroku-postgresql#provisioning-the-add-on).

 ##### Initialize otree models to database
 This is a destructive process, don't do this more than once unless you know what you are doing.
+For example, if you have generated data in the lab using the application, this command will destroy that data from the database.
 ```
 (venv)$ heroku run otree resetdb
 ```